 The TECNIS Multifocal lens corrects vision at distance and near.
 This IOL also comes in varying powers for near vision so how close you see can also be customized.
 With TECNIS Multifocals, many of our patients are able to see clearly without the need for eyeglasses or contacts after their cataract surgery.

-We serve patients in Huntington Beach as well as other Orange County communities, including Newport Beach, Irvine, Fountain Valley, Westminster, Costa Mesa, and Tustin.
+We serve patients in Huntington Beach and Long Beach as well as other Orange County communities, including Newport Beach, Irvine, Fountain Valley, Westminster, Costa Mesa, and Tustin.